Shreya168sh/StudentPerformanceAnalysis/README.md

 ### Phase 5: FastAPI Web App
 In this phase, I have used FastAPI to create a web interface for predicting the score of students in the Maths subject.

-Note -> The -e . in the requirements file is:
--e is short for --editable, and . refers to the current working directory, so together, it means to install the current directory (i.e. your project) in editable mode.
-This is used to install a package locally, most often in the case when you are developing it on your system.
-It will just link the package to the original location, basically meaning any changes to the original package would reflect directly in your environment.

 ## Results
 Linear Regression has the highest accuracy, approximately 88%, among all the other classification models that have been used in this project to predict the student's score in Maths subject on the basis of certain factors.